 Download the copyright visual summary (pdf)

-To achieve these objectives, the Commission proposes measures to:
+To achieve these objectives, the Commission proposed measures to:

 - Create favourable conditions for cross-border distribution of television and radio programmes online